quentinpossamai/annotation_tool/README.md

 Other:
 - r: Invert the color of the image.
 - w: Save the current mapping.
 You can still continue to map.

+Red Lines Tools for macOS can be used to obtain a more precise labelling.